Ksnow13/Aviation-RestAPI-Manager/README.md

 REST API
 --------------------------------------------------------------------------------------------------------------------------------
 Simple REST API for aviation related data that manages airports, aircraft, cities and passengers.
-This project uses MySQL Workbench, Postman and Docker.
+This project uses MySQL Workbench, Postman.
+This program can also run with a Docker Container.
 --------------------------------------------------------------------------------------------------------------------------------
 How To Work the Program: